Thursday, October 25, 2018 | 6:00 p.m. Central

 Attendance during the live webinar is complimentary and open to all.

-Access to the webinar archive is reserved for AASL members and subscribers of AASL eCOLLAB.
+Complimentary access to the webinar archive is reserved for AASL members and subscribers of AASL eCOLLAB.
+Non-members and non-subscribers may purchase the webinar archive via AASL eCOLLAB.
+The archive is typically available within 1–3 business days of the live event.

 How to Register